 3. Senville SENL-12CD 12000 BTU Mini Split

-- 4-IN-1 MINI SPLIT SYSTEM: With air conditioning, built-in heat pump (up to 5F/-15C), dehumidifier, fan and turbo function.
-DC Inverter, UL Listed, AHRI Certified, Works with Alexa
+- VERSATILE 4-IN-1 MINI SPLIT: Dive into an all-season solution with our mini split AC and heating system, featuring air conditioning, a robust heat pump (functional up to 5F/-15C), dehumidifier, fan, and an accelerated turbo function.
+Enjoy the reliability of a DC Inverter that's UL Listed, AHRI Certified, and Works with Alexa.

-- WHAT’S INCLUDED: Includes indoor air handler, outdoor condensers, remote control and installation kit with 16ft. line set and communication wire.
-Pre-charged with R410A refrigerant for up to 25 ft.
-Important note: requires professional installation.
+- COMPLETE INSTALLATION PACKAGE: Comes with an indoor air handler, outdoor condenser, intuitive remote control, and a comprehensive installation kit featuring a 16ft. line set and communication wire.
+Pre-loaded with R410A refrigerant catering up to 25 ft.
+A heads-up: This system mandates professional installation – it's not a DIY mini split AC.

 For homeowners looking for a quiet and affordable air conditioning system, the Senville SENL-12CD mini-split is the perfect solution.
 This valuable mini-split from Senville’s Leto Series offers efficient and powerful temperature control in your living room and other rooms reaching up to 750 sq feet.